Felicity Huffman Netflix Project Shelved After Actress Pleads Guilty In College Admissions Scandal

 — UPROXX (@UPROXX) April 3, 2019

-Loughlin, like Huffman, also has (or, had) a connection to Netflix.
-Specifically, she starred on Fuller House, Netflix’ sequel to the late ’80s/early ’90s series Full House.
-However, as Vulture reported at the time, in March the streaming service and Loughlin parted ways, following the news of the scandal.
-Similarly, Loughlin was let go from The Hallmark Channel and will no longer appear in any of its movies or series, according to Refinery 29.
+Loughlin, like Huffman, also has a connection to Netflix.
+Specifically, she starred on Fuller House, Netflix’s sequel to the late ’80s/early ’90s series Full House.
+However, as Vulture reported at the time, the streaming service and Loughlin parted ways in March, following the news of the scandal.
+Similarly, Loughlin was let go from the Hallmark Channel, and will no longer appear in any of its movies or shows, according to Refinery 29.

-Huffman, for her part, insists that her daughter had nothing to do with her (Huffman’s) crimes, and that she should not be held accountable.
+Huffman, for her part, insists that her daughter had nothing to do with her crimes, and that her daughter should not be held accountable.

 “My daughter knew absolutely nothing about my actions, and in my misguided and profoundly wrong way, I have betrayed her.
 This transgression toward her and the public I will carry for the rest of my life.
 My desire to help my daughter is no excuse to break the law or engage in dishonesty.”